-If you’re a developer who is going to be developing apps in Python, it may be a good thing to use the Wagtail web framework to make the process seamless with rapid development and clean pragmatic design.
+Suppose you’re a developer who will be developing apps in Python.
+In that case, using the Wagtail web framework may be good to make the process seamless with rapid development and clean, pragmatic design.

 For more about Wagtail, please visit its homepage.

-There are multiple ways to install Wagtail on Ubuntu, however, the quickest way is to use Python and PIP to get it installed.
+There are multiple ways to install Wagtail on Ubuntu.
+However, the quickest way is to use Python and PIP to install it.
 Below, we’ll show you how to do that.

 When you’re ready to get Wagtail on Ubuntu, follow the steps below:

-By default, Ubuntu comes with some packages but not everything that allows you to install the Wagtail web framework.
-For example, Python might not come standard with Ubuntu so you may have to install it.
+By default, Ubuntu has some packages but not everything that allows you to install the Wagtail web framework.
+For example, Python might not come standard with Ubuntu, so you may have to install it.
 Run the commands below to install Python and Python-pip.

 sudo apt update sudo apt-get install python3 python3-pip